ypid/event-processing-framework/README.md

 This framework uses the agent and aggregator roles exactly as Vector defined them.
 Additionally, the framework defines the following additional roles:

-* Entrance: The purpose of the entrance is to provide an interface for external hosts (outside the log collection) to send logs to.
+* Entrance: The purpose of the entrance is to provide an interface for external hosts (outside the log collection) to send logs to (push).
 This is only needed when a event queuing/buffering system like Kafka is used before the aggregator.
 In case of Kafka, agents could also send events directly to Kafka, but the Vector entrance provides the following advantages over exposing Kafka directly:

   * Capture source IP of the agent as seen by the entrance.
   * Capture client certs metadata for later verification of the host.name.